 Heroin use disorder can have some adverse consequences on the various organs of our body.
 It can impact:

 ● Heart: Often injected intravenously, over time, heroin can make its users’ veins collapse.
 In worst-case scenarios, this damage can also disturb the rate at which the heart pumps blood, increasing the chances of getting a heart attack.
+Heroin users are also at increased risk of diseases like HIV and hepatitis from needle sharing.

 ● Digestive System: People who have developed dependency on heroin usually report poor appetite, constipation or bloating.
 This is because the substance is known to slow down digestion, which in turn creates all the chaos.